crewmeister/java-coding-challenge/README.md

 - Maven 3.x

 #### Project
-The prpject was generated through the Spring initializer [1] for Java 11 with dev tools and Spring Web as dependencies.
+The project was generated through the Spring initializer [1] for Java 11 with dev tools and Spring Web as dependencies.
 In order to build and run it, you just need to click the green arrow in the Application class in your Intellij CE IDE or run the following command from your project root und Linux or ios.